Call us free on0800 342 3206

 The pain and suffering that your injuries have caused is the main factor that is used to determine how much compensation you are owed.
 This will usually be determined by undergoing a medical examination, from which a report is created that outlines the length of time the injuries will take to heal as well as their severity.

 Our compensation calculator gives an indication of how much you might be entitled to based upon your injuries.
-Jefferies Solicitors will take these different details relating to your injury into account when calculating how much compensation you should be awarded, which will then be put forward to the opposing side and the judge.

 SPECIAL DAMAGES